Calibro 35

-Calibro 35 (caliber 35) is an Italian cinematic funk band formed in 2007 in Milan.

-The band has released seven albums and several movie soundtracks.
+Calibro 35 is an Italian cinematic funk band formed in 2007 in Milan.
+The band has released numerous studio albums, live records, and movie soundtracks, gaining international recognition for their unique sound inspired by 1970s Poliziottesco films.

-Different songs from the band have been sampled into hip hop productions including Dr. Dre's "One Shot One Kill" and Jay Z's "Picasso Baby".
+Their work has been extensively sampled by major global artists, including Dr. Dre for the album Compton and Jay-Z for the track "Picasso Baby".

 Biography

-The band started in 2007 when Italian producer Tommaso Colliva and guitarist Massimo Martellotta invited Enrico Gabrielli, Luca Cavina and Fabio Rondanini to what was supposed to be a five days long one-off studio project re-recording obscure music from Italian exploitation movie soundtracks.
+The band started in 2007 when producer Tommaso Colliva and guitarist Massimo Martellotta invited Enrico Gabrielli, Luca Cavina, and Fabio Rondanini to a studio project dedicated to re-recording obscure music from Italian exploitation movie soundtracks.

-The first self-titled Calibro 35 album was released worldwide by Cinedelic Records in 2008.
-The album mostly contains re-works of 1970s soundtracks by the genre's maestros such as Ennio Morricone, Armando Trovajoli and Luis Bacalov but also first original compositions by the band.
-The unexpected critical acclaim the album received led the band to perform the project live too, touring Italy and Europe.
+The first self-titled Calibro 35 album was released in 2008, featuring re-works of 1970s soundtracks by maestros such as Ennio Morricone, Armando Trovajoli, and Luis Bacalov.
+The critical acclaim led to international tours across Europe and the United States, including performances on KCRW's Morning Becomes Eclectic.